FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Experiments

 \subsection{Datasets and Experiment Settings}

 \textbf{Datasets.} All experiments were conducted with consistent training protocols across FocusPath~\citep{hosseini2019encoding}, BBBC006~\citep{ljosa2012annotated}, and FluoMix.
 Within FluoMix, brain tissue images were used for training, and images from other tissues were used for validation and few-shot testing to assess cross-tissue generalization.
+More details are provided in the supplementary material.

-\textbf{Training Details.} We adopted CLIP~\cite{radford2021learning} as the vision-language backbone.
-Image encoder was initialized from either CLIP-pretrained ResNet50~\citep{he2016deep} or ViT-B/16~\citep{dosovitskiy2020image} backbone, with its pretrained counterparts and random initialized prompts.
-Each baseline model was trained using the RAdam optimizer and a cosine learning rate scheduler.
-For FluoCLIP, we adopted a two-stage training protocol consisting of 10 epochs for the \textit{Stain-Grounding} stage and 100 epochs for the \textit{Stain-Guided Ranking} stage.
-All other training settings, including data preprocessing and augmentations, were kept identical across models.
+\textbf{Training Details.} We adopted CLIP~\cite{radford2021learning} as backbone, using either CLIP-pretrained ResNet50~\citep{he2016deep} or ViT-B/16~\citep{dosovitskiy2020image} image encoders with pretrained weights.
+FluoCLIP is trained with a two-stage training protocol consisting of 10 epochs for the \textit{Stain-Grounding} and 100 epochs for the \textit{Stain-Guided Ranking}.
+All models are trained under identical settings for fair comparison, including data preprocessing and augmentations.
 Input images were resized to $256\times256$, randomly cropped to $224\times224$, and augmented using horizontal flips and standard normalization.

 \textbf{Baselines.} We compared our FluoCLIP against FocusLiteNN~\citep{wang2020focuslitenn}, OrdinalCLIP~\citep{li2022ordinalclip}, NumCLIP~\citep{du2024teach}, BiomedCLIP~\cite{zhang2024biomedclip} and standard baselines including Cross-Entropy (CE), Ordinal Encoding (OE)~\citep{cheng2008neural}, CO2~\citep{albuquerque2021ordinal}, and QULCE~\citep{albuquerque2022quasi}.
 For fair comparison, all baselines were experimented using the same ResNet50 encoder and respective loss functions.
 FocusLiteNN was evaluated separately using its original lightweight CNN architecture due to structural incompatibility with our framework.